larsm2v2/vite-rrouter-souschef/server/docs/AUTH_MIGRATION.md

 #### 2.5 Remove Session Middleware

-In `server/src/app.ts`, comment out or remove:
+In `server/src/05_frameworks/myexpress/app.ts`, comment out or remove session-related middleware and any session-specific logic.
+For entrypoint-level changes you can also update `src/06_app/main.ts`.

 ```typescript
 // REMOVE OR COMMENT OUT